Grapes

 - Grilled or roasted beef, lamb, or venison

-- Pork ribs, barbecue, and spicy stews
+- Pork ribs, barbecue, and spiced stews

-- Mushrooms, lentils, and earthy vegetarian cuisine
+- Mushrooms, lentils, and earthy vegetarian dishes

 - Hard cheeses such as aged sulguni or parmesan